 Dr Melanie Skead, Director: Centre for Teaching and Learning, firstname.lastname@example.org

-Dr Taryn Bernard, Arts and Social Sciences, email@example.com
+Dr Taryn Bernard, Faculty of Arts and Social Sciences,

 Dr Margaret Blackie, Chemistry and Polymer Science, Faculty of Science, firstname.lastname@example.org

-Dr JP Bosman, Head: Centre for Learning Technologies, firstname.lastname@example.org
+- Dr JP Bosman, Director: Centre for Learning Technologies, email@example.com

 How to Apply for FIRLT Awards: